LoupVaillant/Monocypher-Handshake/DESIGN.md

 Rationale
 ---------

-_Why not use Noise XK1 protocol directly?_ The Noise Protocol Framework is quite general, and rather complex.
+__Why not use Noise directly?__ The Noise Protocol Framework is quite general, and rather complex.
 In practice though, one handshake is enough in most situations.
 Solving this one problem (interactive handshake without assuming any prior exchange), is much simpler.

-_Why HChacha20 instead of a real Hash like Blake2b?_ The idea is to minimise the code necessary to setup and use the secure channel (less code means smaller programs and less strain for the instruction cache).
-Users are expected to use Chacha20/Poly1305 anyway, so we might as well use them to perform the handshake.
-(Also, HChacha20 is just as secure as Blake2b).
+__Why Blake2b instead of the real HKDF?__ One intended use case for Blake2b was key derivation.
+It's safe.
+It's also simpler and faster than HKDF, which requires a significant amount of hashes.
+(We would call the hash function 32 times instead of the current 7.)

 One way Handshake design